RichieBrady/SimAPI-Python/README.md

 Upload epw: Opens a file select window.
 Choose .epw

-Validate Input: Click validate input and files have been used correctly.
+Validate Input: Click validate input to check if inputs are correct.

 Generate: After input validated click to generate the FMU.